xnkhi/duatsite/src/content/docs/overview/interface.md

 ---
 title: User Interface
-description: How do I use the mizOS user interface?
+description: How do I use the user interface?
 ---

-By default, mizOS comes with i3 - an extremely fast/lightweight user interface. mizOS is tightly integrated into i3, giving it abilities never before seen in any other Linux distribution.
+The Nile Integrated Linux Environmrnt ships with **i3** - an extremely fast/lightweight user interface.
+The NILE is tightly integrated into i3, allowing the User to interact with it in ways never seen before.

 Rather than being a "point and click" user interface, i3 is keyboard-oriented, meaning you mainly navigate it by using a set of keyboard shortcuts.
-This may seem a bit hard to learn at first, but it's not that difficult once you start using it.

-In mizOS, i3 uses "Mod4" as the default `Mod` key.
+The NILE's i3 uses "Mod4" as the default `Mod` key.
 Mod4 refers to the [Windows key](https://cdsmythe.com/wp-content/uploads/2019/07/Insert-Windows-Key-Symbol.jpg).

 For a quick navigation reference card, click [here](https://i3wm.org/docs/refcard.html).